ananas-des/Python_BI_2022/Homework_3/README.md

 **III.
 Utility launch**\
 Now you need to install specified packages listed in **requirements.txt**.
 In **ultraviolence.py**, lane 37 type `set` was used to index pandas `DataFrame`, which caused syntax error.
-So, to tackle this you need to modify *frame.py* for *pandas package*.
+So, to tackle this you need to modify *frame.py* for *pandas package* located in `./ultraviolent/lib/python3.11/site-packages/pandas/core/frame.py`.
 Bash script **pandas_fix.sh** is used to comment lines where index type is checked.
 - install the specified packages using the configuration file **requirements.txt**

 `python -m pip install -r requirements.txt`